Qumulo/docs/qq-cli-command-guide/portal/portal_ping.md

   name: -j
   required: false
 - alternate:
+  - --brief
+  help: Summarize output if all connections are successful
+  name: -b
+  required: false
+- alternate:
   - --hosts
   help: The IP addresses and TCP ports of the remote cluster.
 Use a comma-delimited
     list to specify multiple hosts.
 Use colon as a separator after each IP address